Search

 But there are ways of restoring dignity that are more in keeping with democracy and community life.
 There’s no need to attack immigrants.
 We need to recognize the existence of these “deplorable” people and give them back their place in society.

-Sufficient income to feed ourselves in harmony with the environment (organic permaculture) and public services are essential.
+Sufficient income to feed ourselves in harmony with the environment (organic permaculture and animal well-being), decent housing and public services are essential.
 We need to invest massively in infrastructure and introduce an universal basic income.

 Working well in good conditions means dignity!
 Competition must be banned when it does not respect quality, social and environmental criteria.